 If you are charged with a drug offense in Upstate South Carolina, you could be prosecuted in a state or federal court.
 You could face fines, imprisonment, the loss of your driver’s license and confiscation of your property and other assets.

-Understanding Your South Carolina Drug Offense Charge
+Our Drug Crime Lawyers Can Help You Understand Your South Carolina Drug Offense Charge

 Several factors will be involved in your case, including: